mjcarley/nbi/JOSS/paper.md

 ![GMSH visualisation of output from sphere scattering example.\label{fig:scattering}](scattering.png){width=50%}

-Figure \autoref{fig:scattering} shows the GMSH visualisation of the scattered field from a sphere subject to plane wave excitation, one of the test cases included in the package.
+\autoref{fig:scattering} shows the GMSH visualisation of the scattered field from a sphere subject to plane wave excitation, one of the test cases included in the package.

 ![GMSH visualisation of output from rotor noise example.\label{rotor}](rotor.png){width=50%}

-Figure \autoref{rotor} shows the GMSH visualisation of the field scattered from an ellipsoid, subject to an incident field from a ring source, a simple model for scattering of rotor noise by a nacelle.
+\autoref{rotor} shows the GMSH visualisation of the field scattered from an ellipsoid, subject to an incident field from a ring source, a simple model for scattering of rotor noise by a nacelle.